 - Naive approach: each sensor node increases its transmission range to send data directly to the sink, resulting in enormous energy consumption which reduces network lifetime. - Multi-hop data routing: sensor nodes send gathered data to the nearest node on the shortest path to the sink.
-So, the nodes close to the sink send a large number of data to it and die out quickly, causing an uneven load distribution in network. - Clusters: sensors nodes are subdivided into clusters transmitting aggregated data to the sink.
+So, the nodes close to the sink send a large number of data to it and die out quickly, causing an uneven load distribution in network. • ...

+THE DATA COLLECTION PROBLEM (3)

+Many approaches to the problem (contd)

+Clusters: sensors nodes are subdivided into clusters transmitting aggregated data to the sink.
 Usually, cluster head nodes accumulate data packets from their member nodes and transmit these data to the sink.
 Since energy dissipation is directly proportional to the traversed distance, an issue is to minimize the inter-cluster and intra-cluster distances.

+• ...